Bodybuilding supplement: β-Hydroxy β-methylbutyrate

+Protein Intake and Muscle Hypertrophy

+Research on resistance training shows that increasing daily protein intake supports gains in muscle mass, but the benefit have diminishing returns.
+A large meta-analysis by Morton et al. (2018) found that muscle growth increases as protein intake rises up to about 1.6 g/kg/day, after which additional protein offers little added effect.
+A similar dose response analysis by Tagawa et al. (2020) reported that while higher protein intakes are generally associated with greater lean mass gains, the effect plateaus once basic requirements for resistance trained individuals are met.
+Together, these findings suggest that moderate but adequate protein intake is sufficient for maximizing hypertrophy in most healthy adults.

 Controversy

 Mislabeling and adulteration

-While many of the claims are based on scientifically-based physiological or biochemical processes, their use in bodybuilding parlance is often heavily colored by bodybuilding lore and industry marketing and, as such, may deviate considerably from traditional scientific usages of the terms.
+While many of the claims are based on scientifically based physiological or biochemical processes, their use in bodybuilding parlance is often heavily colored by bodybuilding lore and industry marketing and, as such, may deviate considerably from traditional scientific usages of the terms.
 In addition, ingredients listed have been found at times to be different from the contents.
 In 2015, Consumer Reports reported unsafe levels of arsenic, cadmium, lead, and mercury in several of the protein powders that were tested.

 In the United States, the manufacturers of dietary supplements do not need to provide the Food and Drug Administration with evidence of product safety prior to marketing.
 As a result, the incidence of products adulterated with illegal ingredients has continued to rise.
-In 2013, one-third of the supplements tested were adulterated with unlisted steroids.
+In 2013, one-third of the supplements linked to liver damage in one study were adulterated with unlisted steroids.
 More recently, the prevalence of designer steroids with unknown safety and pharmacological effects has increased.

 In 2015, a CBC investigative report found that protein spiking (i.e., the addition of amino-acid filler to manipulate analysis) was not uncommon; however, many of the companies involved challenged these claims.

 Health problems

 The US FDA reports 50,000 health problems a year due to dietary supplements and these often involve bodybuilding supplements.
 For example, the "natural" best-seller Craze, 2012's "New Supplement of the Year" by bodybuilding.com, widely sold in stores such as Walmart and Amazon, was found to contain N,alpha-Diethylphenylethylamine, a methamphetamine analog.

-The incidence of liver damage from herbal and dietary supplements is about 16-20% of all supplement products causing injury, with the occurrence growing globally over the early 21st century.
+Liver damage from herbal and dietary supplements (HDS) accounted for about 16-20% of all drug-induced liver injury, with the proportion growing globally between 2004 and 2014.
+The total incidence of liver injury caused by HDS throughout the general population was estimated to be 3 per 100,000.
 The most common liver injuries from weight loss and bodybuilding supplements involve hepatocellular damage and jaundice.
 The most common supplement ingredients attributed to these injuries are catechins from green tea, anabolic steroids, and the herbal extract, aegeline.
 Other products by supplement designer and CEO of Driven Sports, Matt Cahill, have contained dangerous substances causing blindness or liver damage, and his pre-workout supplement Craze was found to contain illegal stimulants that resulted in several athletes failing drug tests.